bitcoincashorg/bitcoincash.org/spec/replay-protected-sighash.md

 #### value

-The 8-byte value of the amount of bitcoin spent in this input.
+The 8-byte value of the amount of Bitcoin this input contains.

 #### hashOutputs

-* If the sighash type is neither `SINGLE` nor `NONE`, `hashOutputs` is the double SHA256 of the serialization of all output amount (8-byte little endian) with `scriptPubKey` (serialized as scripts inside CTxOuts);
+* If the sighash type is neither `SINGLE` nor `NONE`, `hashOutputs` is the double SHA256 of the serialization of all output amounts (8-byte little endian) paired up with their `scriptPubKey` (serialized as scripts inside CTxOuts);
 * If sighash type is `SINGLE` and the input index is smaller than the number of outputs, `hashOutputs` is the double SHA256 of the output amount with `scriptPubKey` of the same index as the input;
 * Otherwise, `hashOutputs` is a `uint256` of `0x0000......0000`.

 Notes:
-1. In the [original algorithm][3], a `uint256` of `0x0000......0001` is committed if the input index for a `SINGLE` signature is greater than or equal to the number of outputs.
+1. In the original algorithm[[3]](#OP_CHECKSIG), a `uint256` of `0x0000......0001` is committed if the input index for a `SINGLE` signature is greater than or equal to the number of outputs.
 In this BIP a `0x0000......0000` is committed, without changing the semantics.

 #### sighash type